Your Genesys Blog Subscription has been confirmed!

 We define composable customer experience (CX) as customer and employee experiences that are architected for swift, sustainable differentiation to maximize resiliency and agility.
 Composable CX enables every layer of the digital business to drive better outcomes by assembling, combining and orchestrating the individual capabilities of core product offerings, robust marketplaces, your greater customer experience ecosystems, and differentiating solutions that use open APIs and developer tools.
 And it’s all powered by a modern cloud platform that’s operating and evolving at hyperscale.

 Genesys provides you with composable CX solutions that meet the unique requirements of your business.
 No matter which infrastructure model you need, how you want to operate your environment or how you want to build your ecosystem, we have the right solution and services for you.
-Our ecosystem of vendor and partner technologies gives you tremendous flexibility.
-With Genesys, you can easily customize your system by buying and plugging in the technologies you want, including Microsoft, AWS and Google.
-And, as system and service providers change, you can plug and play with simple integration methods and a robust marketplace.

 Subscribe to our free newsletter and get blog updates in your inbox.